UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-token-refresh.md

 Used by: This endpoint is used mainly by publishers.

->NOTE: This endpoint can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.
+>NOTE: You can call this endpoint from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 ## Request Format